-- 11.9 In the instances where an allegation is dealt with internally, the relevant Local Authority designated officer will provide information and support to the individual academy in managing the allegation. - 11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns or would have been removed if they had not have resigned.

-11.11 Supply Teachers and all contracted staff

-- 11.11.1 Although the Trust does not directly employ supply teachers and contractors, the Trust and/ or each academy will ensure that any concerns or allegations are handled properly. - 11.11.2 No academy will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching a suitable outcome. - 11.11.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - 11.11.4 The Trust and/ or academy will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant academy policies.
-The Trust/ academy will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to collect facts.
+- 11.7 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.
+In accordance with Keeping Children Safe in Education 2022, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered. - 11.8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to the Inspire Education Trust in managing the allegation. - 11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned. - 11.11 Supply Teachers and all contracted staff - 11.11.1 Although the Inspire Education Trust does not directly employ supply teachers and contractors, the academy will ensure that any concerns or allegations are referred to LADO and the relevant agency informed as the employer. - 11.11.2 The Inspire Education Trust will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching an agreed outcome. - 11.11.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - 11.11.4 The Inspire Education Trust will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant Inspire Education Trust policies.
+The Inspire Education Trust will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to gather information.